 Anyone who was a Nickelodeon kid probably remembers Double Dare, especially Edd Kalehoff’s hi-octane uptempo track that got your blood pumping as kids tried to make human spaghetti to win cash and prizes.

-Granted, the music on the NES Double Dare isn’t terrible – all of Wise’s NES output had some catchy tunes, even for stuff like Time Lord – it’s just weird to see this as the “worst” when it comes to adapting its music in video game form.
+Granted, the music on the NES Double Dare isn’t terrible – all of Wise’s NES output had some catchy tunes, even for stuff like Time Lord – But if we’re basing this just on how accurate the NES version is to the TV show’s theme, it gets a failing grade.

-Note that I used the original Double Dare theme for comparison, which had an organ as the lead instrument, rather than the version that’s more well known which is heavy on the brass.
+Note that I used the original Double Dare theme for comparison, which used a synthesizer as the lead instrument, rather than the version that’s more well known which is heavy on the brass.
 This is because the NES game is based off the original show, rather than the later “Family” versions, which used the brass version of the theme exclusively.